Cognigy/Documentation/docs/voice-gateway/webapp/accounts.md

 In Voice Gateway, an account may represent a specific customer organization and can have multiple users associated with it.

 The account owner controls what the other users can see and do within the platform, ensuring that sensitive data and functions are kept secure.
 The account owner can be a user with Service Provider and Admin scopes.
 They can create more than one account and manage them.
-To create an account, in the left-side menu, select Accounts, then click **Add account** or **+**.
+To create an account, in the left-side menu of the Voice Gateway Self-Service Portal, select **Accounts**, then click **Add account** or **+**.

 A user with the Account scope can view and edit only the account to which they belong.